2022 Frisco Bowl

 The 2022 Frisco Bowl was a college football bowl game played on December 17, 2022, at Toyota Stadium in Frisco, Texas.
 The fifth annual Frisco Bowl, it featured Boise State of the Mountain West Conference and North Texas of Conference USA (C-USA).
 The game began at 8:25 p.m.
 CST and was aired on ESPN.
 It was one of the 2022–23 bowl games concluding the 2022 FBS football season.

 Teams

 Based on conference tie-ins, the game will feature teams from any of the Group of Five conferences.

-This was the seventh all-time meeting between Boise State and North Texas; going into the game, North Texas led the all-time series 3-2.
+This was the seventh all-time meeting between Boise State and North Texas; going into the game, the all-time series was tied at 3-3.
 The Broncos and Mean Green were both members of the Big West Conference from 1996 until the conference ended its football sponsorship following the 2000 season.

 North Texas Mean Green

 The Mean Green, from Conference USA (C-USA), finished the regular season with a record of 7–5 (6–2 in conference play).
 The team tied with Western Kentucky for second in the conference, with their victory over the Hilltoppers securing the tiebreaker to advance to the C-USA Championship Game, in which they lost to UTSA 48-27.
 The team was coached by interim head coach Phil Bennett for this bowl game.

 This was North Texas' final game as a member of C-USA, as the Mean Green were set to join the American Athletic Conference in 2023.